cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 fi
 ```

 The error of the command `your-command` is caught.
 A separate error text is printed.
-The dogu-state is set to a non-`ready`-value, which could be useful for debugging.
+The dogu-state is set to a non-`ready` value, which could be useful for debugging.
 Finally, five minutes (= 300 seconds) are waited until `exit 1` restarts the dogu as faulty.

 ### Divide and conquer with Bash

 The longer you develop an application, the more functionality you add to it.
 The same can happen with `startup.sh`.
-Apart from easier testability (e.g. with [BATS](https://github.com/bats-core/bats-core)), small execution parts are easier to understand.
+Apart from easier testability (e.g. with [BATS](https://github.com/bats-core/bats-core)), smaller functions and components are easier to understand.

 It is therefore a good idea to design Dogu functions in `startup.sh` in the same way from the point of view of testability, readability or refactorability.